 - 1/2 C unsalted butter, melted

-- Sift flour, baking powder and salt, and set aside.
+- Butter and flour madeleines molds and set aside.

-- In a bowl, beat together eggs and sugar for 3 to 4 minutes or until the mixture thickens and develops a light pale color.
+- In another bowl using a hand mixer, beat together the eggs and sugar for 3 to 4 minutes until the mixture thickens and develops a light pale color.